• Skip to primary navigation

 Peerkangai, called as ridge gourd also known as kalitori or luffa.
 It is used extensively in Asian cuisines.
 Ridge gourd peel thuvayal, a delicious condiment made with its peels and lentils.
 Thogayal or thuvayal is a south-indian style chutney.

-Thogayal/Chutney’s are an easy way to make your family try a new ingredient or make them eat a vegetable which they are not found of.
+Thogayal/Chutney’s are an easy way to make your family try a new ingredient or vegetable they are not fond of.
 Thuvayal is also an excellent way to use up the vegetable to its entirety.

 Ridge gourd peels